elvis-epx/IoT/mpy/README.md

 Replay attacks are repelled by the central based on two tokens present in every packet: timestamp and transaction ID (tid).

-The timestamp is maintained and broadcast by the central, and starts at a random value.
+The timestamp is maintained and broadcast by the central.
+It is the number of milisseconds since network startup, plus a (big) random initial value, plus 1 at every broadcast sent.
-Legit peripherals send packets with a current timestamp.
-The central accepts slightly outdated timestamps just in case the peripheral has missed the last broadcast.
 Timestamp packets also carry transaction confirmations.
+Legit peripherals send packets with a reasonably current timestamp.

+The peripherals must send updated timestamps i.e. the last received timestamp plus the elapsed time.
+Since the central timestamp is broadcast at least once a minute, this ensures any deviation will be very small.

 The transaction ID (tid) is a random nonce attached to every packet sent by the peripheral.
 The central device caches the recent tids, within the window of timestamp tolerance.